stas-sultanov/azure-monitor-telemetry/readme.md

 ## Start Using the Library

-For instructions on how to use the library, please read [this](/src/readme.md) document.
+For instructions on how to use the library, please read the [documentation](/doc/main.md).

 ## Key Drivers